devernay/xcodelegacy/README.md

 Links to the compilers are installed in `/usr/bin` (or `/usr/local/bin` on OS X 10.11 El Capitan and later): `gcc-4.0` `g++-4.0` `gcc-4.2` `g++-4.2` `llvm-cpp-4.2` `llvm-g++-4.2` `llvm-gcc-4.2`.

 GCC 4.0, GCC 4.2 and LLVM GCC 4.2 cannot compile for OS X 10.10 or newer.

+The script also fixes the Mac OS X 10.4 SDK so that it works with GCC 4.2 and LLVM GCC 4.2, and later compilers (officially, it only supports GCC 4.0).

 PowerPC architectures (ppc, ppc7400, ppc970, ppc64) cannot be linked for OS X 10.7 or newer (they would be useless anyway, since PowerPC CPUs were only supported up to 10.5).